England Ireland Find Havens

 About Cowes Yacht Haven

 The town of Cowes is fully introduced in the Cowes Harbour Click to view haven entry.
-Its two marinas of Cowes Yacht Haven and Shepards Wharf, situated in the heart of the sailing location that receives 30,000 boat visitors a years, are amongst the most visited berths in the UK.
+Cowes Yacht Haven and Shepards Wharf are two marinas in the heart of the sailing location that receive 30,000 boat visitors a year and are amongst the most visited berths in the UK.

-Cowes Yacht Haven is the first, largest and most centrally located of the two marinas providing instant access to the town centre and its pleasant walkway.
-The marina usually hosts entertainments for events such as Cowes Week, Round the Island Race and various other regattas.
-This is particularly the case during Cowes Week where live entertainments are held within Cowes Yacht Haven, on Cowes Parade and at Shepards Wharf Marina.
-These venues are open to the general public as well as visiting yachtsmen and the racing community.
+Cowes Yacht Haven is the first, largest, and most centrally located of the two marinas, offering immediate access to the town centre and its delightful walkway.
+The marina typically hosts entertainment for events such as Cowes Week, the Round the Island Race, and various other regattas.
+This is especially true during Cowes Week, when live entertainment can be enjoyed on Cowes Parade, within Cowes Yacht Haven, as well as at the neighbouring Shepards Wharf Marina.
+These venues are open to the general public, visiting boaters, and the racing community.
+So you can expect it to be lively.

 Other options in this area